 It resulted in the group collapsing into administration after failing to meet its liabilities, and its lenders declining to support any rescue plans for the loss-making business.

-Insolvency practitioners warned then that investors would see no return following the failure to secure an insolvency lifeline.
+Insolvency specialists warned then that investors would see no return following the failure to secure an insolvency lifeline.

 It marked a sweeping reversal of fortunes since it boasted of “the age of the pawnbroker” in 2011 and launched a raft of pop-up shops, many across Yorkshire and the North East, specialising in gold dealing.